 Outriders is my most surprising and unexpected pick of anticipated games.
 The game sparked my curiosity when it was first announced, but I wasn’t too sure if it was something I had to play.
 After attending a panel at PAX East not too long ago, I can now say I’m just about all in on wanting to play this game.
 The Mass Effect type feel, especially with the female playable character they showed in their marketing materials, made me want to dive into a new kind of sci-fi adventure.
 The classes and the story the panelists hinted at seem like it might be a video game that could fill up the void left behind by Mass Effect ever since the series ended in 2012.

 Hope you enjoyed our list of anticipated games!
 Special thanks to Brandon Koebernik for being a guest blogger on this post.
-Be sure to visit his blog at Apex Shadow Designs to read more video game related content.
-You can also find Brandon on Twitter and Facebook.
+Be sure to visit his blog at The Bipolar Gamer to read more video game related content.
+You can also find Brandon on Facebook.